The Hills (TV series): Storylines

 The fourth season saw Patridge reconcile with Bosworth and repair her relationship with Conrad before moving into a separate residence.
 Holly Montag moved from her hometown of Crested Butte, Colorado into her sister and Pratt's apartment, which created tension between the sisters and Pratt.
 Montag was later fired from her job with Bolthouse after becoming drunk during a company event.
 While vacationing in Mexico, an intoxicated Montag and Pratt elope.
 In the season finale, Conrad and Montag appear to have reconciled, though Conrad's suspicions regarding the rumors continued to inhibit a reconciliation.
 Port eventually relocated to New York City to accept a position with Diane von Fürstenberg.

 As the fifth season began, Spencer Pratt developed a flirtatious bond with a local bartender Stacie Hall, to the dismay of Montag.
 Per Montag's request to salvage their relationship, Pratt agreed to attend couples' therapy.
 As they became re-engaged and decided to officially marry, Conrad initially declined an invitation to the wedding.
 In an attempt to change her mind, Pratt called Conrad and apologized for spreading the rumors.
 After much additional deliberation, Conrad made her final appearance on the series during the mid-season finale, where she attended the nuptials and reconciled with Montag.

-Kristin Cavallari caught the bouquet at the wedding, and assumed the series' lead beginning in the second half of the season.
-She began a casual relationship with Brescia, at which point Patridge severed ties with him.
+Kristin Cavallari caught the bouquet at the wedding and assumed the series' lead beginning in the second half of the season.
+She began a causal relationship with Brescia, at which point Patridge severed ties with him.
 Afterwards, the women developed a feud that continued through the remainder of the season.
 Meanwhile, Montag and Pratt purchased a new house and clashed over the decision to begin a family; Montag wished to have children, while Pratt opposed the thought.

 Before filming for the sixth season commenced, Montag garnered significant criticism after undergoing ten cosmetic surgery procedures in one day.
 In the premiere, she traveled to her hometown Crested Butte to unveil the results to her family.
 After unexpectedly receiving much disapproval, she and her husband Pratt alienated themselves from their relatives.
 Having later displayed additional instances of erratic and unusual behavior, their respective sisters decided to exclude them from their lives.
 Having dated several years prior, Cavallari and Jenner become flirtatious once more, though the former was taken aback after the latter started seeing another woman.

 Meanwhile, Stephanie Pratt struggled to begin dating after being arrested for driving under the influence, but later became involved in a relationship.
 Patridge became involved in a brief relationship with singer Ryan Cabrera and settled as friends with Brescia, while Bosworth moved in with her boyfriend Scott.